lyhistory/lyhistory.github.io/docs/vuepress/docs/software/hardware/ic_microcomputer/raspberry.md

 launch the Win32 Disk Imager tool with administrator privileges Select the location to save your backup files. ...
 Click on the Read option to start the backup process.

+### firmware config

+enable/disable the onboard WiFi/bluetooth from the firmware on the Pi3 / Pi4:
+/boot/config.txt:
+dtoverlay=enable-wifi
+dtoverlay=enable-bt
+or
+dtoverlay=disable-wifi
+dtoverlay=disable-bt

 ### Handy tools
 tools for raspbery pi: